PAARA-org/paara-org.github.io/README.md

 3. Add this code into the particular monthly meeting file, just above the `## Presentation materials` line

-4. Regenrate the past meetings index, which will add the video tag to this meeting as well:
+4. Regenerate the past meetings index, which will add the video tag to this meeting as well:

 ```bash
 ./script/parse-past-meetings.sh > _includes/meetings-template.md